 Chronic pain affects all aspects of your physical and emotional life and may cause anxiety, depression, sleep difficulties, sexual dysfunction and problems with your work and home life.
 To provide the best treatment, your health care provider must address not only the cause of the pain and pain relief, but also all the other problems it has caused.
-Several different mind body therapies will be used to help you overcome these common problems in chronic pelvic pain syndrome.
+Several different therapies will be used to help you overcome these common problems in chronic pelvic pain syndrome.
 Learning to change the behaviors that contribute to your pain will relieve anxiety and depression and increase the enjoyment of life.
-Learning to address the emotional and traumatic contributors of your pain can also help to alleviate the anxiety and depression that result from the stress of poorly understood and unrelieved chronic pain.
-Also, creating a framework around which to understand or actively position your pain, can help you to manage it when it remains as part of your daily experience.

 The pain you suffer also affects your family.
 They need to receive education about how your pain affects them and how their reactions to your pain affect you.
-Teaching your support system, the nature of what you are going through including the symptoms, causes and many different types of treatments will help them support you in your recovery.
+Teaching your support system the nature of what you are going through including the symptoms, causes and many different types of treatments will help them support you in your recovery.